FSC Star: History

-In 2006 manufacturing of trucks ceased completely.
+In 2006, manufacturing of trucks ceased completely.
 The plant in Starachowice currently produces frames of buses and bus and truck components for group MAN.

-The brand "Star" was used for selling on the Polish market of Steyr trucks produced in Austria.
+The brand "Star" was used for selling on the Polish market Steyr trucks produced in Austria.

-On 9 January 2009, the company MAN Star Trucks & Buses eliminated "Star" from the name and is now known as MAN Bus Sp. z o.o.
+On 9 January 2009, the company MAN Star Trucks & Buses dropped "Star" from the name and is now known as MAN Bus Sp. z o.o.

 Star Products

 FSC "Star" produced the following truck models: